mfelleisen/Tsuro/Code/bugs.md

    - no-neighbors? removed a location from a list of tile specs
    - TYPES would have caught this one

+5. in Common/board and Common/grid
+   - I had convinced myself that at most one player could be on a square: WRONG
+   - discovered while adding a feature to state->pict for showing multiple players on one tile
+   - this also affected the JSON representation of intermediate boards, and its contracts

 ### Design Bugs

 1. equality for tiles was flawed